-For the 2021/22 round, there will only be a single submission deadline.
-Applications must be submitted via the online management system by 5pm 5 August 2021.
-Applicants will be notified of the outcome by the end of November 2021.
+The small grant scheme is open for applications from 1 April 2022.
+For the 2022/23 round, there will only be a single submission deadline.
+Applications must be submitted via the online management system by 5pm 28 July 2022.
+Applicants will be notified of the outcome by the end of November 2022.

 Fight for Sight is very pleased to be collaborating with other research partners in the sector.
 Applications are being invited for the following:

 The Fight for Sight Small Grant Award

 One award to address sight loss caused by any eye disease or condition.
 It is expected that funding will be prioritised to applications that fall within our Strategic Programme areas.

 The Fight for Sight Blue-Cone Monochromatism Small Grant Award